SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 And it is arguable to have a more strict standard for default rules for the default Security Group than for the custom Security Groups.
 Because the latter ones are not automatically applied to a VM but are always edited by the users to apply to their requirements.

-The Whitelisting concept of Security Group rules makes it hard to allow traffic with an exception of certain ports.
+The whitelisting concept of Security Group rules makes it hard to allow traffic with an exception of certain ports.
 It would be possible to just define many rules to achieve what a blacklist would achieve.
 This has the severe downside that users could be confused by these rules and will not disable unnecessary default rules in their SGs.

 ## Standard

-The default Security Group rules for ALL Security Groups MUST NOT allow incoming Traffic.
+The default Security Group rules for ALL Security Groups MUST NOT allow incoming traffic.
 Neither IPv4 nor IPv6.
 This can be achieved through the absence of any ingress rules in the default Security Group rules.

 The default Security Group rules for ALL Security Groups SHOULD allow egress Traffic for both IPv4 and IPv6.
-This standard should not forbid to also disallow all outgoing traffic.
+This standard does not forbid to also disallow all outgoing traffic making the existence of egress rules OPTIONAL.
 Allowing all outgoing traffic in the default rules in combination with blocking all incoming traffic would be strict enough from a security point of view.
 And it would make it necessary for users to check and change the rules of their security group to a meaningful set.